enijkamp/M230/hw2/grade_hw2.md

 	Yes.

-* Do not put a lot auxillary files into version control. (-2 pts)
+* Do not put a lot auxillary files into version control.
+(Giving you 2 points back since you did not get feedback on homework 1 after submitting homework 2.)

 	Make sure to exclude all those hidden `.ipynb_checkpoints` folders from version control.
 These folders hold auxillary files created by Jupyter.
 Put a line `*/.ipynb_checkpoints` in the `.gitignore` file.